We teamed up with Alli Wray, Matrix artistic educator, to bring you the ultimate guide to hair colors for hazel eyes.

 When it comes to color, we take a zero-tolerance stance.
 No premature fading is acceptable—especially not for hair color you’ve invested your heart in.
 If you’re seeing that brilliant dark brown hair or glowy red shade leaching out after every wash, it’s time to take a stand.
 You may know to use color-safe formulas to scrub your mane, but do you know that acidic hair care might make all the difference?

-We spoke George Papanikolas, expert Matrix colorist, gave us all the details on why you should be thinking about your hair’s pH—and what acidic hair care products could do for your mane.
+We spoke to George Papanikolas, expert Matrix colorist, who gave us all the details about why you should be thinking about your hair’s pH—and what acidic hair care products could do for your mane.
 Keep reading to learn more.

 When you think acids, corrosive liquids might come to mind.
 Turn your brain instead to matters of pH, a scale which measures the basicity or acidity of a substance.
 While hair itself is neutral, formulas with different pH levels will have different—very visible—effects on your mane.
 Neither high acidity (low pH) nor alkaline (high pH) is inherently bad, but it’s important to know what each will do to your hair.

 While lower pH formulas—acidic—will help seal the cuticle, alkaline formulas on the opposite side of the pH scale can expand the hair cuticle.
 Papanikolas recommends alkaline products for clients feeling like their hair is lackluster or totally limp, but think acidic if color is your concern.

 “It’s perfect for people with vivid colors, red, copper, and really anyone with color-treated hair that fades quickly as the low pH formula will seal the color into the hair, giving you a richer and more vibrant color with lots of shine.”

 Seal that pigment into the cuticle and never look back!